 Summary of the ten step divorce process

-Here is a bullet point summary of that process of divorce in California.
+Here is a bullet point summary of that process.
 When you read the words, "if necessary", that means not every divorce includes that specific process.

 1. Filing for dissolution of marriage, service of the entire package and response to dissolution of marriage,